syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/TrackBar-Customization.md

 ## TrackSelectionColor

-The color for the selected range or selected portion of track bar can be customized by setting the `TrackSelectionColor` property of SfRangeSlider.
+The `TrackSelectionColor` property customizes the color for the selected range or selected portion of the track bar, providing clear visual feedback about the current selection.

 {% tabs %}